-The final analysis of safety and efficacy is planned after all subjects complete the planned 24 weeks of blinded study treatment and the subsequent follow-up period or terminate early from the study.
+The final analysis of safety and efficacy is planned after all patients who complete the planned 24 weeks of blinded study treatment and the subsequent follow-up period or who have withdrawn from the study.
+At this time, the database will be cleaned and locked, and the treatment codes will be unblinded.